bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

 ## Owner: [Julien Nassar](https://github.com/juliennassar)

+## Control Points

+- Hide your dynamically sized (or positioned) component width a `style={{ opacity: 0 }}` during the first rendering of your component to avoid glitches.

 ## Motivation

-If you need to create a loading bar or display a list of elements without previous knowlegde of the size of these elements and you want them to be all the same, you need to know the width, height or position of an elements dynamically (whithout explicitly describing it the object's style) In order to do this, you must access these cariables during the runtime of your application.
+If you need :
+- to create a custom loading bar display
+- a list of views without previous knowlegde of their size but want them to be all the same
+- just need to know the size or position of an element on your screen dynamically (whithout explicitly describing it the object's style)

+You must have access those variables during the runtime of your application.

 To do this, React offers a onLayout props in which you can pass a callback that will be executed after the rendering of a component.

 ## Prerequisites